Hamid Ismail

 Biography

-Hamid D. Ismail received his M.Sc. and Ph.D. in computational science from NC A&T State University, USA, and DVM and B.Sc. from the University of Khartoum.
+Hamid D. Ismail received his M.Sc. and Ph.D. in Computational Science and Engineering from NC A&T State University, USA, and his DVM and B.Sc. from the University of Khartoum.
 He earned several professional certifications including SAS Certified Base Programmer, SAS Certified Advanced Programmer, SAS Certified Clinical Trials Programmer, and SQL Expert Programmer.
 He is a computational scientist, bioinformatician, biologist, statistician, and machine learning specialist.
-Hamid is currently working as assistant professor and Research High-performance Computing Admin in the Department of Computational data Science and Engineering at NC A&T State University.
-Previously, he worked as post-doctoral scholar in the department of Computer Science at Michigan Technological University and as Research Associate in the Department of Animal Sciences at NC A&T State University.
-Hamid teaches graduate-level courses including Programming for Scalable Computing System, Bioinformatics, Data Analytics, Data Visualization, and Computational Modeling.
-Hamid's research projects are focused on bioinformatics algorithms, application of machine learning in genomic data and post-translational protein modifications, and genomic data science including the development of bioinformatics tools.
-Hamid is also peer-reviewing for several renowned journals and an author of two bioinformatics text books and a book in computational statistics.
+Currently, Dr. Ismail is a Research High-Performance Computing System Administrator and a Lecturer in the Department of Computational Data Science and Engineering at NC A&T State University.
+Previously, he worked as a post-doctoral scholar in the Department of Computer Science at Michigan Technological University and as a Research Associate in the Department of Animal Sciences at NC A&T State University.
+Dr. Ismail teaches graduate-level courses including Programming for Scalable Computing Systems, Bioinformatics, Data Analytics, Data Visualization, and Computational Modeling.
+Dr. Ismail's research interests encompass several key areas within bioinformatics and computational biology.
+These areas include: (i) Bioinformatics Algorithms: Developing computational methods to analyze and interpret biological data, (ii) Machine Learning Applications in Genomics: Utilizing machine learning techniques to process and understand genomic data, including the prediction of post-translational protein modifications, and (iii) Genomic Data Science: Creating bioinformatics tools to facilitate the analysis of complex genomic datasets.
+Dr. Ismail has authored influential textbooks in bioinformatics.
+He is also an active peer reviewer for various scientific journals.

 Honor Societies